dustinmyers/AH-syllabus/README.md

   - Student can create a HTTP NodeJS server using express
   - Students can explain endpoints and create basic ones testing them with Postman
 - Project:
-  - [Quiz App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
+  - [Trello App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
-  - [Quiz App Project Guide - Day 1](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
+  - [Trello App Project Guide - Day 1](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
 - Additional Reading:
   - https://www.thenewboston.com/videos.php?cat=355